 d_density(dscore, # dataframe containing IAT Dscores

-graph = "violin", # change graphical representation
+graph = "boxplot", # change graphical representation

 include_stats = TRUE) # include descriptive statistics